 News Item Texts: Function, Structure, Features, and Exercises

-A news item usually consists of:
+A news item typically includes:

 News Text 1